 April 19, 1965

 Electronics magazine publishes an article by Gordon Moore, head of research and development for Fairchild Semiconductor and future co-founder of Intel, on the future of semiconductor components.
 In the article, Moore predicts that transistor density on integrated circuits will double every eighteen months for “at least” the next ten years.
-This theory will eventually come to be known as Moore’s law and it still holds true to this day.
-It is predicted that Moore’s Law remains applicable, however time will tell just how long Moore’s Law will continue to remain true.
+This theory will eventually come to be known as Moore’s Law and has largely held true to this day.
+Controversy exists over whether Moore’s Law remains applicable, however time will tell just how long Moore’s Law will continue to remain true.